-Both classes of wormer are highly effective in treating pig worms and efficacy of Benzimidazoles against strongyle worms has been shown to be close to 100% unlike the situation in sheep worms where restistance is a major problem.
+Both classes of wormer are highly effective in treating pig worms and efficacy of Benzimidazoles against strongyle worms has been shown to be close to 100%, unlike the situation in sheep worms where resistance is a major problem.
+Benzimidazole wormers have the advantage over the avermectins in that they kill eggs and larvae as well as adult worms.
 In all cases, meat-withholding times apply but these are typically shorter in all cases for products administered orally.

 In occasional situations where an extremely high worm burden has built up in the pig worming can actually be harmful leading to mass killing of worms that can damage tissues of the body.
 Severe respiratory or enteric disease (coughing and scouring ) can result depending on where the worms reside.

 In common with the use of antibiotics on farm (which incidentally have no effect on worms), anthelminthics should follow responsible use principles ( see RUMA guidelines: https://www.ruma.org.uk/pigs/anthelmintics-pigs/. ) They should always be used at the correct dosages (unless otherwise instructed by the by a veterinary surgeon) and only used where and when necessary.